 First thing in the morning we went to the doctor.
 She was acting a little more congested and coughing but her happy normal self.
 I told them my concerns and how her Owlet monitor indicated a low oxygen reading in the night.
 They proceeded to put their pulse oximeter on Adeline and found that she was reading low oxygen.
 Immediately they put her on oxygen and ran some tests along with a chest x-ray.

 The tests came back positive for RSV and Influenza A. Her chest x-ray also showed signs of bronchitis.
 We were then quickly taken to our local children's hospital by ambulance.
 Keep in mind, she still was acting like a happy little baby.
 She even enjoyed the ride all the way to the hospital!

 At the hospital, they began treating Adeline and monitoring her oxygen and respiratory rate.
-We were told we could go home if she started working less as hard on breathing and if she could maintain a good oxygen level.
+We were told we could go home if she started breathing easier and maintained a good oxygen level.
 By the following evening, they sent us home with Adeline on oxygen and told us to keep an eye on the work her lungs were doing.

 A few days later, we had a follow-up with her pediatrician.
 He was amazed at her recovery as her lungs were clear and her respiratory rate was back to normal.
 He wanted to make sure that she didn't regress so he recommended that we start weaning her off the oxygen.